purzelrakete/bandit/README.md

 ## Integrating and running experiments

-To use a bandit, you first have to define an experiment and its variants.
+To use a bandit, you first have to define an experiment and its variations.
 This is currently configured as a TSV with a name, URL, and tag.
 See experiments.tsv for an example.